ohollmen/DPUT/README.md

 On the high level this enables producing collective results by completion callback 'ccb' and retrieveing the collective results by res() method.

+## $drun->run_serpar($dataset, %opts);
+Run Task sub-parallel in grouped batches giving effectively a mix of series and parallel processing.
+Opts in %opts:
+- grpcnt - Number of sub-groups to chunk the $dataset array into (must be given).
+Set grpcnt as minimum 2 (Otherwise run reduces to run_paralell()).

+During individual parallel group batch run 'autowait' option is forced inside this implementation, so calling runwait() explicitly or setting 'autowait' is not applicable here (so do not call / set either).

+Return results ($res) of individual chunks in an array of results (see runwait() for description and note this method returns multiple results items in an array, no single like runwait() does).

 ## $drun->runwait();
 Wait for the child processes spawned earlier to complete.
 Allows a completion callback (configured as 'ccb' in constructor options) to be run on each data item.